How bad will bank holiday travel be on trains, planes and roads?

 No services will run via Huddersfield on Saturday 25 and Sunday 26 May, extending journey times over the Pennines between Liverpool, Manchester, Leeds and York.

-On Saturday 25 and Sunday 26 May, work on HS2 in Wendover, Buckinghamshire wlll lead to the cancellation of trains between London Marylebone and Aylesbury.
+On Saturday 25 and Sunday 26 May, work on the new HS2 line in Wendover, Buckinghamshire wlll lead to the cancellation of trains between London Marylebone and Aylesbury.

 The North Kent line between Gravesend and Rochester will be blocked.
 The following weekend, from 1 June, the key southeast London commuter line between Blackheath and Charlton will close for 10 weeks due to repairs to a 175-year-old tunnel.